 Printed in the United States of America.

+ISBN-13: 978-1-68050-238-1

+Encoded using the finest acid-free high-entropy binary digits.

+Book version: P1.0-February 2017

-ISBN-13: 978-1-934356-80-7 Printed on acid-free paper.
-Book version: P2.0-August 2012 It's time to pull together everything that you've learned in the first part of the book and use it in practice.
+It's time to pull together everything that you've learned in the first part of the book and use it in practice.
 There are a few advanced concepts left about Cucumber that we want to explain to you, and they'll be much easier to demonstrate with an example.
 A lot of what we'll do in this part of the book will blur the line between testing and development.
 If you're more of a tester than a developer, don't let that worry you: the Ruby code we'll build is just about as simple as it gets.
 By following along, you'll get a good sense of how we like to work, as well as pick up some new knowledge about working with Cucumber.

-At the end of Section 4.5, Returning Results, on page ?, we'd just started work on a greenfield project to build the software for an ATM.
+At the end of Returning Results, on page ?, we'd just started work on a greenfield project to build the software for an ATM.
 We had a single scenario for the most important behavior of the system: letting someone walk up to the machine and withdraw cash.

-Download step_definitions_inside/01/features/cash_withdrawal.feature
+'''

+step definitions inside/01/features/cash withdrawal.feature

+'''